 Question: What is USDA grading service?

-Answer: USDA’s Agricultural Marketing Service, through the Livestock, Poultry, and Seed Program’s Quality Assessment Division, offers a voluntary program which provides for the official grading of eggs in accordance with the U.S. Grade Standards for the Voluntary Grading of Shell Eggs (pdf) (7 CFR Part 56) and the United States Standards, Grades, and Weight Classes for Shell Eggs (pdf) (AMS 56).
+Answer: USDA’s Agricultural Marketing Service, through the Livestock and Poultry Program’s Quality Assessment Division, offers a voluntary program which provides for the official grading of eggs in accordance with the U.S. Grade Standards for the Voluntary Grading of Shell Eggs (7 CFR Part 56) and the United States Standards, Grades, and Weight Classes for Shell Eggs (pdf) (AMS 56).
 Under this program, USDA graders continuously monitor the grading and packing of eggs to help ensure that they meet the applicable quality and size standards.
 Plant processing equipment, facilities, sanitation and operating procedures are also checked and verified according to established requirements.
 Eggs packed under this program are eligible to carry the USDA grademark.

 Grading provides for a standardized means of describing the marketability of a particular food product.
 Through the application of uniform grade standards, shell eggs can be classified according to a range of quality characteristics.
 Buyers, sellers, and consumers alike can communicate about these characteristics through a common language provided by the USDA grades.
 USDA quality grade standards for shell eggs define and measure quality in terms of the appearance and condition of the shell as well as the interior quality of the yolk and albumen (white).
 The final quality rating (U.S. Grade AA, A, or B) is based on the factor with the lowest rating.